-Student loans are usually taken by parents to fund higher studies of their kids.
-Generally, these loans come with easy repayment option.
+Parents usually take student loans to fund the higher studies of their kids.
+Generally, these loans come with easy repayment options.
 The financial institutions usually allow the borrower to start paying the loan a couple of years after finishing the degree.
-This grace period is usually given to the students to ensure that they complete the course and get into a job, and therefore, are able to pay easily.
-The interest rates and other conditions on a student loan differ depending on the type of loan and agency from which the loan is availed.
-Let’s understand the different types of student loans in detail.
+This grace period is usually given to the students to ensure that they complete the course and get into a job and, therefore, are able to pay easily.
+The interest rates and other conditions on a student loan differ depending on the type of loan and the agency from which the loan is availed.
+Let’s understand the different kinds of student loans in detail.

 Different Types of Student Loans

 Broadly there are two different types of student loans on the basis of the agency from which the loan is taken – Federal Loans and Private Loans.
-Under Federal loan, it is the government who extends the loan to the student, while the private banks or credit Unions give private loans.
+Under a Federal loan, it is the government that extends the loan to the student, while the private banks or Credit Unions give private loans.

 Need-Based Loans or Subsidized Federal Loans

-Students who cannot afford higher studies, but have shown promise in the academics are eligible for the need-based loans.
-These loans are interest-free (while students are in school) and students get a limit within which they can borrow the amount.
+Students who cannot afford higher studies but have shown promise in academics are eligible for need-based loans.
+These loans are interest-free (while students are in school), and students get a limit within which they can borrow the amount.
 This limit may increase each year, meaning a student would be able to withdraw more money every year of their college than the previous one.